tatkinsonjr2/Capstone/resources/design-document.md

 ### ***6.2.
 Get Profile Endpoint***

 *Describe the behavior of the first endpoint you will build into your service API.*
-- Accepts Get requests to /profile/:username
+- Accepts GET requests to /profile/:username
   - If the given username is not found will throw ProfileNotFoundException.